rajareddye/ara_libs/README.md

 ## Dependecies

-It will be tried to use minimum number of dependencies as much as possible.
+make it installable libs and use those for application It will be tried to use minimum number of dependencies as much as possible.
 The current dependencies are as follows:

 - Cpp Standard: 14